programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-11.gif" alt="An animated map showing how the Tooltip plugin allows users to see data about the county the cursor is above" caption="Figure 11.
 The Tooltip plugin allows users to see data about counties" %}

 This above example just reports the number of police killings reported.
 But this technique can be used to show multiple variables.
-The next example creates an information box that displays
+The next example creates an information box that displays:
 * the name of the county (since this is already in the cp.GeoJson properties dictionary, it doesn't need to be added)
 * the county's population (this variable, and the next two, are in the `map_data_lookup` dataframe; they need to be added to the cp.GeoJson properties dictionary)
 * the number of people killed by police